svngoku/GraphQL-Apollo/hackjam.apollo.backend/README.md

 # HackJam Let's play with GraphQL and Apollo

-`This session is available in plain JavaScript and TypeScript`
+`This session is available in plain TypeScript`

 ## 1. Your first queries